gleasonw/gallica-getter/README.md

 # gallica-getter
 Find documents where a word occurs, context for the occurrence, full text for OCR document pages.
 Compose Gallica services using Python classes that represent each service.

-Alongside asynchronous Gallica wrappers, this project contains a JSON API.
+Alongside Gallica wrappers, this project contains a JSON API.
 Deploy this API anywhere.
 Railway, Google App Engine, AWS, Fly.io, a Raspberry PI.
 ## Setup

 Build your Python venv in the cloned gallica-getter directory: